The Assabet, Sudbury, and Concord River Watersheds

-The Assabet, Sudbury, and Concord (SuAsCo) Watershed: The Assabet and Sudbury Rivers both start in Westborough and flow north into the Concord River at Egg Rock in Concord, MA, which flows into the Merrimack River in Lowell, MA and into the ocean at Plum Island.
+The Sudbury, Assabet, and Concord (SuAsCo) Watershed: The Assabet and Sudbury Rivers both start in Westborough and flow north into the Concord River at Egg Rock in Concord, Massachusetts, which flows into the Merrimack River in Lowell, Massachusetts, and into the ocean at Plum Island.
 This watershed is also known as the Concord watershed or Concord basin.

 For detailed information about each watershed: